linz/nz-buildings/db/docs/source/introduction.rst

 Accuracy Specification
 ---------------------------

 The Building Outlines contain spatial detail reflective of the visible characteristics of building outlines as seen from the source imagery to an accuracy of 1 metre.
 Outlines are captured in full where they are partially occluded by vegetation or require additional viewer interpretation, and squared off at 90 degrees if the corner angles are between 80-100 degrees.
+Effort has been made to adhere to the building outline criteria described above, and future updates may include adjustments of building outlines as imagery resolution allows.

 Valid Geometry